afroCoderHanane/A-R-Program/README.md

 1 subtract the payment from the balance due.
 Keep a running total of the A/R Balance of ABC Company (that is the sum of the balances due for each customer).

-CIS 3130 Moshe Lowenthal

-HW Assignment #1

-Your program should
-Check for errors such as duplicate master records or records in the transaction file with a customer number that does not appear in the master file.
-After processing a master record and all its transaction records prepare an invoice for each customer which lists on top the customer name and number, a line depicting the previous balance (the original balance in the master record before any transactions) followed by the transactions and the a balance due.
-It should look like this
+## Sample Output
-Customer Name Customer Number
+* Customer Name Customer Number

-Previous Balance $xxxxxxxxxx.xx
+* Previous Balance $xxxxxxxxxx.xx
-transaction number item ordered order amount transaction number item ordered order amount transaction number payment payment amount transaction number item ordered order amount
+* transaction number item ordered order amount
+* transaction number item ordered order amount
+* transaction number payment payment amount
+* transaction number item ordered order amount

 Balance Due $xxxxxxxxx.xx

-Don’t forget payments reduce balances orders increase balances.
-You are to create your own data using at least 7 to 10 customers with an average of 4 to 5 transactions each.